 Have you been injured in a car accident?
 Are you facing the possibility of filing a car accident lawsuit to recover compensation for your losses, damages, and injuries?
 As a passenger in one of the vehicles, are you concerned you may not receive a fair and full settlement for your injuries?
 Your first step is to take care of your health by seeking medical treatment for your injuries.

 After taking care of your needs and the needs of your family, you need to contact our Indianapolis car accident attorney to discuss your legal options as a passenger in a traffic accident.
 You may have one or more legal options to pursue an accident claim for your damages.

 Who Does A Passenger Sue For Damages In A Car Accident Lawsuit?

 The driver at fault for the car accident is typically responsible for the damages of those injured as a result of the collision.
-In reality, the at-fault driver’s insurance company pays the damages of the accident victims.
+In reality, the at-fault driver’s insurance company pays for damages after an accident.
 However, battling an insurance company for payment can become frustrating and complicated.
 Insurance companies protect their bottom lines by fighting accident claims.
 Furthermore, as a passenger, you may be entitled to file a claim against both drivers, depending on the circumstances of the car accident.

 The insurance companies may use certain facts to try to deflect liability — unless the same insurance company represents both drivers, each company would prefer the other company cover the costs of the accident.
 For this reason, you want an experienced Indianapolis car accident attorney to sort out the legal details of your car accident claim to determine who should be named as a defendant in your car accident lawsuit.

 Who Is At Fault For The Car Accident?